 I LOVE childcare.
-Believe it or not, it is my first choice.
+Believe it or not, it’s my first choice for my little babe.
 Childcare is like my buddy.
 It’s also my daughter’s buddy.

 Every time a young kid is sick, sure enough the question will be asked, ‘Are they a daycare kid?’
 If I had a dollar for every time I heard that I’d be rich, like Oprah rich.
 My little girl is a ‘daycare kid’ and she has never caught anything from there…yet SHOCK HORROR.
 And she actually LOVES going.
 DOUBLE SHOCK HORROR.
 She does things there that I would never do with her at home.
 There are toys, books and attention aplenty.

-Nannies are an amazing option if you can afford them, and family is great to reply on too, but to be honest I like the freedom childcare gives me.
-I also love that my kidlet does activities like music on Fridays and finger painting when she desires, and the arts and craft goods are out of this world.
+Nannies are an amazing option if you can afford them, and family is great to rely on too, but to be honest I like the freedom childcare gives me.
+I also love that my little one does activities like music on Fridays and finger painting when she desires (and I don’t have to clean it up!) and the arts and craft goods are out of this world.
+The poor thing wishes she had a set-up like that at home.

-This set up works for our family for so many reasons, a big one being that I don’t feel guilty if I am running late.
+This works for our family for so many reasons, a big one being that I don’t feel guilty if I’m running late.
 If I aim to pick Edie up at a certain time and that pushes out an extra half hour, it’s not a big deal.
 I don’t have to rush straight home after meetings and that in itself is awesome.

 I also don’t have to pay $20-$25 an hour.
 With my tendency to be late sometimes, that cash adds up big time.
 I often use the time Edie is at childcare to do odd jobs and maintenance on the way home from work, I know that getting my nails done takes about an hour so that adds up to be some expensive shellac (just swapped to SNS actually, game changer!)